 - Fiber: 6 grams

-- Taste: Ka’Chava comes in five flavors: chocolate, vanilla, coconut acai, matcha, and chai.
-It’s fairly smooth and less gritty than many other protein shakes I’ve tried.
+- Texture: Ka'Chava nutritional shake is fairly smooth and less gritty than many other protein shakes I’ve tried.

 A Rundown of Ka’Chava

 Founded in 2014, Ka’Chava is known for offering fully plant-based products and embracing a clean ingredient list packed with superfoods.
 Their flagship offering, the all-in-one nutrition shake, contains 25 grams of plant-based protein along with essential vitamins, minerals, greens, probiotics, adaptogens, omegas, and digestive enzymes.
-Ka’Chava Superfoods is gluten-free, dairy-free, soy-free, and stevia-free, and contains no preservatives, artificial flavors, or sweeteners.
 In addition to the Whole Body Meal shake, Ka’Chava also offers Snack Bars.

-In my experience, the shake tastes good.
-It's flavorful without being overly sweet; it includes coconut nectar and lo han fruit as natural sweeteners.
+- The shake tastes good.
+It's flavorful without being overly sweet; it includes coconut nectar and lo han fruit (also known as monk fruit) as natural sweeteners.
 While I did notice clumpiness in my shakes, I found this product to be less chalky compared to many other meal replacement powders I’ve tried.

-It’s important to note that Ka’Chava is priced at $4.66 per serving, making it one of the more expensive meal replacement options available.
+- Ka’Chava is priced at $4.66 per serving, making it one of the more expensive meal replacement or vegan protein powder options available.
 There are numerous other shakes with similar nutrient profiles and ingredient lists available at lower price points.

-Ka’Chava is marketed as a meal replacement, offering 240 calories per serving.
-For context, the average man needs to consume about 2,500 calories per day, while the average woman needs around 2,000 calories, depending on age, weight, and activity level.
-This means one Ka’Chava shake makes up approximately 10% of the daily caloric needs for men and 8% for women, which, in my opinion, is an insufficient meal replacement.
+- Ka’Chava is marketed as a meal replacement, offering 240 calories per serving.
+For context, the average woman needs around 2,000 calories per day, depending on age, weight, and activity level.
+This means one Ka’Chava shake makes up approximately 12% of the daily caloric needs for women, which, in my opinion, is an insufficient meal replacement.
+However, with 25g of plant-based protein, this product may be better suited as a snack that helps you meet your protein goals.

 - 85+ plant-based ingredients, many of which are organic